Introduction

 Time Calculation and Calendar Systems

 From a scientific standpoint, calculating the year 100 years ago involves understanding the Gregorian calendar, which is the most widely used civil calendar today.
 The Gregorian calendar, introduced in 1582 by Pope Gregory XIII, corrected inaccuracies in the Julian calendar by adjusting the leap year rule.
-That said, this adjustment ensures that the calendar remains aligned with the Earth's revolutions around the Sun.
-When calculating dates in the past, it's essential to consider these calendar systems to avoid discrepancies Took long enough..
+Also, this adjustment ensures that the calendar remains aligned with the Earth's revolutions around the Sun.
+When calculating dates in the past, it's essential to consider these calendar systems to avoid discrepancies That's the part that actually makes a difference..

 Leap Years and Their Impact